It is a pleasure for the SWinG partnership to be able to introduce you with our nine Intellectual Outputs.

 SWinG Intellectual Outputs 1 & 2: STATE OF PLAY REPORTS

-IO 1 - State of Play Report of Women in Decision-Making Roles in Europe
+IO 1 - State of Play: Women in decision making roles in European Sport & beyond

 A mapping of current resources, strategies and initiatives on the state and status of female decision makers in sport organisations and companies.